neuroflip/ITAcademy-frontend-shop/README.md

 ## Considerations

 - ***Object oriented*** code (CartListManager, CartManager and CheckoutFormValidator)
 - the cart is managed using the ***js/CartManager/CartManager.js*** offering the main logic to add items, remove items, clean the cart or print it.
 It uses ***CartManager/cartUtilities.js*** that implements some UI functions as utilities for the CartManager.
-This way we remove the UI management from the CartManager that tries to implement only the logic of the functionalities needed.
+This way we remove the UI management from the CartManager that tries to implement only the logic for the functionalities needed.
 - the cart list data persistency is managed by ***CartListManager/CartListManager.js***.
-It uses a data provider to get and set the cart list.
+It uses a data provider to get and set the cart list using a provider pattern.
 The providers are implemented at ***CartListManager/providers/*** There are 2 implemented CartList data providers:
   - ***CartListManager/providers/CartListProviderMemory.js***: stores the cart data using an array in memory so it does not do persistance between loads
-  - ***CartListManager/providers/CartListProviderLocalStorage.js***: stores the cart list in localstorage providing persistance between page loads and different pages.
+  - ***CartListManager/providers/CartListProviderLocalStorage.js***: stores the cart list in localstorage providing persistance between page loads and between index and checkout pages.
 - The CartListManager dependency injection for the provider is done at CartManager constructor.
-This dependency injection decouples dependencies between the CartListManager and the data provider resulting in a more modular and clean code.
+This provider pattern applied uses dependency injection to decouple dependencies between the CartListManager and the data provider resulting in a more modular and clean code.
 This provides reusability, easy testing and maintenability.
 - The ***CheckoutFormValidator/CheckoutFormValidator.js*** implements the Form validation using the individual validators in validators.js
 - This way shop.js, modal.js and shop.js are just preparing the ui interaction and not managing the main logic of the site providing a clean arquitecture.